matgargano/super-recent-posts-widget/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
-A prettier and more functional recent posts widget
+A prettier, filterable and more functional recent posts widget that allows you to choose a custom post type or specific taxonomy.

 ## Installation
 > See [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).